Lyliya/RocketStats/README.md

 To display data such as win, loose, streak and MMRChange, make a "Text" source and select "Read from a file".

-All the available data are gathered in text files which are located in the folder **rocketleague\Binaries\Win64\bakkesmod\RocketStats**.
+All the available data are gathered in text files which are located in the folder **%appdata%\bakkesmod\bakkesmod\RocketStats**.

 ![RocketStats_folder](https://cdn.discordapp.com/attachments/681760010392436836/764024258510454794/JIbl4j.png)